 An award may be taken full time for one semester or half time for the academic year.
 If the award is taken full time, it is expected that the recipient will be dedicated to his or her research during the entire award period.
 To prevent encroachment of teaching and/or administrative duties on research time, the recipient may not hold concurrent teaching and/or administrative appointments.
 If the award is taken half time for the academic year (fall and spring), the recipient is expected to devote that half time to his or her research; the other half may be used for any combination of research, teaching and/or administration.
 FRAs may not be extended into the summer term.

 One of the considerations in awarding a Faculty Research Assignment is the benefit that will accrue to the university.
-The recipient is, therefore, expected to return to normal duties at the university for at least one academic year—Sept.
+The recipient is, therefore, expected to return to normal duties at the University for at least one academic year—Sept.
 1 through May 31—following the FRA.
 A recipient who elects to leave the university without returning for an academic year, whether because of resignation or retirement, is obligated to reimburse the university for funds (gross salary plus fringe benefits) expended in support of the FRA.

-The recipient of an FRA is considered to be an employee of the university for the period of appointment.
+The recipient of a FRA is considered to be an employee of the University for the period of appointment.
 In consequence, the recipient’s W-2 will show his or her income and withholding tax for the period of the appointment.
 If the recipient elects not to return to the university, he or she is considered to be in breach of his/her contract with the university with the result that the repayment is considered a “penalty payment.”
 It is the recipient’s responsibility to inform the Internal Revenue Service of his or her situation and to negotiate with them any adjustments in reported income and withholding.

-If you hold an FRA and wish to be on approved academic leave the year following your FRA but plan to return to your normal duties at the university the following academic year, an exception to the return policy may be granted.
+If you hold a FRA and wish to be on approved academic leave the year following your FRA but plan to return to your normal duties at the university the following academic year, an exception to the return policy may be granted.
 Such a request must be submitted in writing, must include a description of your plans and your reason for not returning the year following your FRA, and must be endorsed by your chair and dean.
-It should be submitted to Interim Dean Marvin L. Hackert, Director, Faculty Development Program, Office of Graduate Studies, Main 101.
+It should be submitted to Associate Dean Marvin L. Hackert, Director, Faculty Development Program, Office of Graduate Studies, Main 101.